Plain English Breakdown

 - Pay Data Report

-- Information that private employers must submit yearly about their employees' pay rates, broken down by race, ethnicity, and gender.
+- A report that private employers must submit each year, detailing employee pay rates and demographic information like race, ethnicity, and gender.

 Limits and Unknowns